 Winterton Community Academy recognises its responsibilities for safeguarding, child protection and promoting the welfare of children.
 This policy applies to all governors, staff, visitors and parents.
-This policy has been developed in accordance with the requirements identified in 'Keeping Children Safe in Education 2018'.
+This policy has been developed in accordance with the requirements identified in 'Keeping Children Safe in Education 2020'.
+Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: